akash5100/ai-notebooks/notes.md

-# Self notes for some research papers list
+# research on research papers to research stuffs for fun as a hobby
 protip, use  perplexity.ai as a resource scrapper